Why it’s such a challenge to recruit the best talent – by Rich Furlong

 The talent shortage

-We are experiencing a considerably volatile job market as many employers face high turnover rates.
+We ‘e continuing to experience a considerably volatile job market as many employers face high turnover rates.

 A high turnover of jobs means a less-skilled workforce.
 As people switch jobs, they need to be onboarded and upskilled – a timely and expensive task.

-There are many interconnected reasons to explain why these people left their jobs – stress, poor pay, burnout, lack of job satisfaction, poor employer/employee relationships, or shifting of priorities, to name a few.
+There are many interconnected reasons to explain why people are leaving their jobs – stress, poor pay, burnout, lack of job satisfaction, poor employer/employee relationships, or shifting of priorities, to name a few.

-The pandemic has certainly been a catalyst in causing many employees to consider the big questions and reassess what work means.
+The pandemic was certainly a catalyst in causing many employees to consider the big questions and reassess what work means.
+And businesses are still feeling the effects of that.

 Many workers are practicing what’s been dubbed ‘career downsizing,’ taking less stressful roles and responsibilities for less money to readjust their life goals and objectives.
 If this trend continues, it represents large skills vacuum that employers must try to fill.